-This policy applies where Peace Hospice Care (referred to as “we”, “us” or “our” in this privacy notice) identify as the data controller and where we are responsible for your personal data.
+This policy applies where PHC (referred to as “we”, “us” or “our” in this privacy notice) identify as the data controller and where we are responsible for your personal data.

 We kindly ask that before any complaints are lodged with the ICO, that you contact us first to try and resolve any issues you may have.